 Request for Proposal of design-build projects.
 Allows for the submission and consideration of alternative technical concepts, defined in the bill, during the Request for Proposal process of a design-build transportation project.
-02/18/16 House: Reported from Transportation (21-Y 0-N) Notes: City Position: support SB 468 Local stormwater utility; waiver of charges where stormwater retained on site.
-Patron: Wagner Summary as passed Senate:
+This bill is identical to HB 501.
+03/01/16 Governor: Approved by Governor-Chapter 139 (effective 7/1/16) Notes: City Position: support SB 468 Local stormwater utility; waiver of charges where stormwater retained on site.
+Patron: Wagner Summary as passed:

-Local stormwater utility; public-private partnership; waiver of charges to railroad right-of-way.
-Authorizes the creation of public-private stormwater management programs and adds contracting for the construction and operation of stormwater management facilities to the list of activities for which a local stormwater utility is authorized to recover charges.
-The bill also requires any locality adopting a system of stormwater service charges to waive charges to land located within a railroad right-of-way that is covered with ballast and rail.
-02/17/16 House: Referred to Committee on Counties, Cities and Towns, Subcommittee #2 Notes: City Position: oppose SB 469 Local stormwater utility; payment to BMP operator accepting runoff.
+Local stormwater utility; public-private partnership.
+Authorizes the creation of publicprivate stormwater management programs and adds contracting for the construction and operation of stormwater management facilities to the list of activities for which a local stormwater utility is authorized to recover charges.
+03/11/16 Senate: Conference report agreed to by Senate (39-Y 0-N) 03/11/16 House: Conference report agreed to by House (90-Y 3-N) Notes: City Position: oppose SB 469 Local stormwater utility; payment to best management practice (BMP) operator accepting runoff.
 Patron: Wagner Summary as introduced: